-In accordance with Articles 10(a) and 12(1) of REACH, a technical dossier registered at 1 to 10 tonnes or more per year must contain, as a minimum, the information specified in Annex VII to REACH.
+In accordance with Articles 10(a) and 12(1) of the REACH Regulation, a technical dossier registered at 1 to 10 tonnes or more per year must contain, as a minimum, the information specified in Annex VII to REACH.

 1. In vitro gene mutation study in bacteria (Annex VII, Section 8.4.1.);